zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ### Creating a Least Recently Used (LRU) Cache

 Next, let's implement a low-effort caching system for storing already generated query embeddings.
-While the `SentenceTransformer` model we're using is open-source and doesn't cost money to run, there are still performance gains to be considered by not having to generate every user query from scratch.
-Additionally, if we ever decide to swap out our current embedding model for a state-of-the-art one (like OpenAI or VoyageAI) where we might need to pay for token consumption, having a caching system is one way to implement cost-saving guardrails.
+While the `SentenceTransformer` model we're using is open-source and doesn't cost money to run, there are still speed gains to be considered by not having to generate an embedding for every entered user query.
+Plus, if we ever decide to swap out our current embedding model for a state-of-the-art one where we might need to pay for token consumption, having a caching system is one way to implement cost-saving guardrails.

-There are many different caching systems to choose from, but given our goal of trying to reduce the number of queries we run through our embedding model, focusing on caching the most frequently occurring queries seems like a good approach.
-Enter a Least Recently Used (or LRU) cache!
+There are many different caching architectures to choose from.
+But given our goal of trying to reduce the number of queries we run through our embedding model, focusing on caching the most frequently occurring queries seems like a good approach, which is perfect for an Least Recently Used (LRU) cache.
 An LRU cache works exactly as it sounds, by removing the least recently used key-value pairs from memory, which ensures that only the most frequent queries remain in the cache.

 The actual implementation is straightforward.
 Every time a user runs a new query through our database, we will first check the LRU cache.
 If the key exists (after running query sanitization), we will return the associated embedding and then bump the key to the end of the cache (which represents the "safe" zone).
 If the key doesn't exist, we will store the query and its embedding in the cache, and then remove the key-value pair at the front of the cache if the length of the cache exceeds our specified limit.